duworldtech/construction-site-safety-app/README.md

 This repository contains the **Construction Safety App**, built as a monorepo with [Turborepo](https://turbo.build/), `pnpm`, and modular packages.

-## Project Setup (Initial)

-- Monorepo scaffold using Turborepo
+## PR #bootstrap (this PR)

+Scaffold only.
+No apps yet.
+CI proves the toolchain works.

+What's included:
-- pnpm workspaces for apps and shared packages
+- Turborepo + pnpm workspaces
-- Makefile targets for dev, build, lint, test, migrate, and seed
+- Root Makefile with dev/build/lint/test targets
-- GitHub Actions workflows for CI (lint/build/test)
+- GitHub Actions CI (lint/build/test)
+- Prettier baseline

+### Requirements

+- Node.js 20+
+- pnpm 9+

+### Quick start

+- Install: `make install`
+- Lint: `make lint`
+- Build: `make build`
+- Test: `make test`
+- Dev orchestrator (no apps yet): `make dev`

+Expected results:
+- Lint runs Prettier through turbo (no-op until packages/apps are added).
+- Build/test are no-ops but validate the pipeline wiring.
+- CI runs on PR and on push to main.

+### .env.example

+This bootstrap stage does not require environment variables, but future PRs will.
+Create a `.env` at the project root when instructed in later PRs.

+### Mock vs live modes

+Not applicable in bootstrap.
+Subsequent PRs will document toggles (e.g., MOCK=1) in their READMEs and .env.example.

 ## Planned Development Sequence

-1. **Bootstrap**
+1. **Bootstrap** (this PR)
    - Monorepo scaffold, pnpm, turbo.json, Makefile, root README
    - CI skeletons for lint/build/test
 2. **Shared Core**